 The teacher asks me where she is and I have no idea.

 I don’t have a phone.
-No one really has phones.
+It’s 2005, one really has phones.
 No one knows where anyone is.
 She just: Isn’t here.

 Time flies as I preoccupy my mind with circuitous thoughts regarding Mere and Rachel.